 With over 15 million websites built and hosted on its cloud servers, it's safe to say that Weebly has built itself an impressively solid user base since its release in 2007.
 Weebly is an AJAX-based drag-and-drop web page creator, capable of producing truly beautiful and professional websites with a variety of functionalities.
 The websites themselves are hosted for free on the Weebly servers, with each user choosing between a Weebly sub-domain, or their own personal domain name.

-The simplistic drag-and-drop system is brilliantly implemented by Weebly, giving its users direct, detailed control over the content of their websites.
+The simple drag-and-drop system is brilliantly implemented by Weebly, giving its users direct, detailed control over the content of their websites.
 The process requires no knowledge of coding or web design, as elements can be quickly dragged, dropped, modified and deleted via easy to grasp interfaces.

 On May 2 nd 2013, Weebly made a number of changes to its admin panel, calling the updated version the All New Weebly .
 The changes included a revamped user interface, a mobile editor and other useful improvements.
 Here is our Weebly Review.